Dr. Shadel W. Hamilton, Assumes Role as Clearwater Campus President at Ultimate Medical Academy

 Clearwater, Florida, Feb.
-28, 2024 (GLOBE NEWSWIRE) -- Ultimate Medical Academy (UMA), a leader in allied healthcare education, is pleased to announce the appointment of Dr. Shadel W. Hamilton as president of its campus, located in Clearwater, Florida.
+28, 2024 (GLOBE NEWSWIRE) -- Ultimate Medical Academy (UMA), a leader in allied healthcare education, is pleased to announce the appointment of Dr. Shadel W. Hamilton as president of its Clearwater Campus.
 Hamilton returns to the Tampa Bay area after serving as vice president at Columbia College Global.
 He brings to his new role two decades of experience in higher education, specializing in multi-campus management, project and change management, and strategic partnerships.

 “Students are at the forefront of every decision we make," said Hamilton.
 “UMA is a dynamic educational institution that is committed to equipping and empowering students to excel in healthcare careers.
 I begin there because it’s our mission.
 Everything we do is geared towards this guiding principle."